DylanMissu/RN2483_PeerToPeer/README.md

     }
 }
  ```
+ The code where this library is build upon is [this Code ecample.](https://github.com/jpmeijers/RN2483-Arduino-p2p-examples) <br>

- The encryption library used is (this AES library)[https://github.com/bigfighter/arduino-AES]
+ The encryption library used is [this AES library.](https://github.com/bigfighter/arduino-AES)

- This code was tested on a RN2483A with firmware version 1.0.4.
+ This code was tested on a SODAQ ExpLoRer withe an RN2483A with firmware version 1.0.4 but should work on all boards with the RN2483.